 We conducted experiments mainly to understand and quantify the impacts of the shift from PoS to PoSC.
 As we build upon the principles of PoS, some aspects of performance remain mostly the same (e.g., transaction throughput, scalability, etc.).
-Therefore, we focus on the added complexity of our PoSC protocol and its main sub-components: the added overhead of generating and verifying ZK proofs, scaling function application, and the number of validators during leader election.
-Moreover, we give an example of how using a PoSC platform could affect income inequalities (i.e., Gini coefficient) currently present on social media platforms.
+Therefore, we focus on the added complexity of our PoSC protocol and its main sub-components: overhead of generating and verifying ZK proofs, scaling function application, and the number of validators during leader election.
+Moreover, we give an example of how using a PoSC platform could affect income inequalities currently present on social media platforms.

-\subsubsection{\textbf{Gini Coefficient and Social Capital.}}
+\subsubsection{\textbf{Gini Coefficient and Social Capital}}

-We conducted an experiment on how the application of our scaling function to social capital changes the Gini inequality in the system.
-In this experiment, we compiled a dataset of 2250 YouTube channels and their subscriber numbers.
-We approximated the active social capital of a creator as the number of subscribers their channel has, and we have not assumed a further granularization of endorsements (as opposed to our approach or quadratic voting).
-To prevent monopolization and give a chance to smaller creators, we scaled the raw follower numbers (scaling functions and their impact on the Gini coefficient can be seen in \autoref{fig:grid} (b, c, d)) to calculate effective social capital.
-We can see that the Gini coefficient of social capital is $\approx0.49$ without application of any scaling function, which represents a relatively high disparity among individuals (i.e., a small number of very successful individuals).
-On the other hand, applying a logarithmic scaling function mitigates the problem of inequality to the highest extent (i.e., by $90\%$), although we prefer some inequality to remain in the system.
+We study how applying our scaling function to social capital impacts Gini inequality within the system.
+Our dataset comprises 2,250 YouTube channels and their subscriber counts, which we treat as a proxy for active social capital, without further granularizing endorsements (unlike our main approach or quadratic voting).
+To prevent monopolization and give smaller creators a chance, we scale raw follower counts to obtain effective social capital; the scaling functions and their impact on the Gini coefficient are shown in \autoref{fig:grid} (b, c, d).
+Without scaling, the Gini coefficient of social capital is $\approx0.49$, indicating substantial inequality (i.e., a small number of highly successful individuals).
+Applying a logarithmic scaling function mitigates inequality most strongly (by about $90\%$), although we prefer some inequality to remain.

-Even higher value of income disparity (Gini coefficient $\approx0.78$) was reported by \textit{Zhao et. al}~\cite{incomeinequality}, who computed the coefficient for content creators of the VTuber genre by only assuming direct follower support (see \autoref{fig:eval:Vtubersgini}).
-Compared to those findings, the Gini coefficient changes from $\approx0.78$ by square root scaling to $\approx0.29$, lessening the inequalities in content monetization.
+An even higher income disparity ($\approx0.78$) was reported by \textit{Zhao et al.}~\cite{incomeinequality}, who computed the coefficient for VTuber creators assuming only direct follower support (see \autoref{fig:eval:Vtubersgini}).
+Under comparable assumptions, square-root scaling reduces the Gini coefficient from $\approx0.78$ to $\approx0.29$, substantially lessening inequalities in content monetization.

-\subsubsection{\textbf{ZKP Overhead.}}
+\subsubsection{\textbf{ZKP Overhead}}